CJZamora83/hang_hombre/README.md

-# Hang Hombre
+# ¡Salvanos!

-## Hangman to practice and reinforce Spanish vocabulary
+## ¡Salvanos! is a fun game that helps those learning a foreign language -
+##in this particular case, Spanish - to reinforce their recall of vocabulary.

 **Preliminary vocabulary**
-Initially, this will consist of an array of 10 words that are all verbs.
+Initially, this consisted of an array of 10 words that are all verbs.
-Over time, this array library should expand.
-10 is for working purposes.

-When a random word is loaded, the player should have six opportunities to fill in the underlines by pressing (i.e. clicking) on a letter in the table to the right.

-Should the player guess all letters correctly before the hombre is hanged completely,
-a message will pop up across the screen congratulating the player for a job well done.
-Eventually, random messages should come up saying that it is a win or a loss.
+However, given that Spanish verbs fall within 3 conjugation patterns and have 3 similar forms in their infinitive form, I decided to increase the word count in the word array to 100 words.
+All 100 words are varying in form, subject/topic, and have little to no relation to eachother.
+This helps to mitigate any chances of the player being able to quickly decipher the word and pose to them the most important part of learning, a challenge to recall something either previously learned or the opportunity to learn a new word which they have not yet seen.

+Upon clicking the Start button, a count down of 10 seconds begins on the right of the screen and, ultimately, this should simulate the impending danger of a bomb that will surely explode the Player and his fellow soldiers unless the Codebreaker - player - can decipher the word in time and save everyone from "the bomb".